Hirescape

 Company About Page

-This project demanded significant time and effort, comparable to a full-time commitment, but it ultimately strengthened our design skills and refined our approach.
+This project demanded significant time and effort, comparable to a full-time commitment, but it ultimately strengthened my design skills and refined my approach.